Niicck/django-vite-examples/README.md

 - [index.html](./examples/multi_app/django_app/django_app/templates/index.html) shows how to load assets from multiple vite apps.
 - [vite_app_1/vite.config.js](./examples/multi_app/vite_app_1/vite.config.js) shows how I'm using `static_url_prefix` for directing build output and dev server routing.

+#### Bug Report

-\*\*There's 1 bug I've found with this demo: I'm not able to make HMR work on 2 different vite dev servers if they're both trying to update assets on the same page.
+There's 1 bug I've found with this demo: I'm not able to make HMR work on 2 different vite dev servers if they're both trying to update assets on the same page.
 Only one vite app will get changes registered to it in real time.

-I'll keep investigating.
+Realistically, a developer is unlikely to be working on more than 1 vite app with dev_mode=True on the same page.
+But it may still be worth investigating.